 3. Fluoride Meters

 This is the method I use to test everything on this website.
+From fluoride water filters to the hundreds of bottled water I’ve tested for fluoride.

-Now, besides getting an official lab test, a fluoride meter is the only other option to test fluoride in water.
+Besides getting an official lab test, a fluoride meter is the next best and only other option on how to test water for fluoride.
 And there are two to choose from: Extech and Apera (link to Amazon).
+But I’d recommend the one from Extech.

 It’s cheaper, easier to use, and just as accurate as the one from Apera.
+Now let me explain and show you how it works.

 How To Test For Fluoride Using A Fluoride Meter